LordExodius/Inventory-App/README.md

 ## Instructions
 1. Download this project.
 2. Open terminal application of choice (CMD or PowerShell), and navigate to the root directory of the project: `[where did you put it]/Shopify-Backend-Intern-Challenge-2022/`
-3. Run the appropriate activation script for the virtual environment, located in `/Shopify-Backend-Intern-Challenge-2022/inventory-env/Scripts/`
-   - **Windows CMD**, the necessary script is `activate.bat`
-   - **Windows POWERSHELL**, the necessary script is `activate.ps1`
-   - **Linux**: file is simply `activate`
-4. Verify the virtual environment has been successfully activated (should show `(inventory-env)` in front of the working directory name in terminal).
+3. Run `python -m pip install -r requirements.txt` to download necessary packages.
+    - Linux: `pip install -r requirements.txt`.
-5. Navigate to `/Shopify-Backend-Intern-Challenge-2022/inventory-project/`
+4. Navigate to `/Shopify-Backend-Intern-Challenge-2022/inventory-project/`
-6. Start the local server by running `python -m manage runserver`
+5. Start the local server by running `python -m manage runserver`
     - Linux: `python manage.py runserver`
-7. The web application will then be accessible at `http://localhost:8000/inventoryapp/`.
+6. The web application will then be accessible at `http://localhost:8000/inventoryapp/`.

-### Notes
-If later on some packages appear to be missing, return to project root directory and run `python -m pip install -r requirements.txt` to redownload necessary packages.
-Linux equivalent should be `pip install -r requirements.txt`.